Next Millennium Media Inc Terms and Conditions

 B. PAYMENT HOLDS

-3. The Publisher hereby consents to Next Millennium’s right to obtain such reimbursement by instructing Next Millennium to retain any Commissions accrued for such Publisher, either through set-off, or by any other lawful means.
-Failure to pay for reimbursements of chargebacks shall give rise to grounds for termination of the Account and revocation of the Publisher’s access to the Site.
+3. The Publisher hereby consents to Next Millennium’s right to obtain such reimbursement by instructing Next Millennium to retain any Fees accrued for such Publisher, either through set-off, or by any other lawful means.
+Failure to pay for reimbursements of chargebacks shall give rise to grounds for termination of this Agreement, and revocation of the Publisher’s Account access to the Service.

-1. In the event that the Publisher commits any other act or ommission which leads to a failure on part of the Advertiser to pay any Fees due, Next Millennium shall have the right to suspend or close the Publisher’s Account and revoke Publisher’s access to the Site.
-Notwithstanding other remedies available to Next Millennium under the law, the Publisher must pay Next Millennium upon first demand for amounts owed under the Agreement and/or applicable Insertion Order, plus interest on the outstanding amount at the lesser of one and one-half percent (1.5%) per month or the maximum interest allowed by applicable law, plus attorneys’ fees and other costs of collection to the extent permitted by applicable law.
-To the extent permitted by applicable law, Next Millennium shall reserve the right to set-off amounts due against other amounts received from or held by Next Millennium for the Publisher, report such behavior to any law enforcement authorities and/or regulatory authorities, and cooperate with credit reporting agencies and law enforcement authorities in any resulting investigation or prosecution.
-The Publisher’s payment obligations to Next Millennium are not contingent upon and are independent from any payments owed to the Publisher.
+1. In the event that the Publisher commits any other act or omission which leads to a failure on part of an Advertiser to pay any Fees due to Next Millennium, Next Millennium shall have the right to suspend or close the Publisher’s Account and revoke Publisher’s access to the Service.
+Notwithstanding other remedies available to Next Millennium under the law, to the extent applicable, the Publisher must pay Next Millennium upon first demand for amounts owed under the Agreement and/or applicable Insertion Order, plus interest on the outstanding amount at the lesser of one and one-half percent (1.5%) per month or the maximum interest allowed by applicable law, plus attorneys’ fees and other costs of collection to the extent permitted by applicable law.
+Further, to the extent permitted by applicable law, Next Millennium shall reserve the right to set-off amounts due against other amounts received from or held by Next Millennium for the Publisher, report such behavior to any law enforcement authorities and/or regulatory authorities, and cooperate with credit reporting agencies and law enforcement authorities in any resulting investigation or prosecution.
+To the extent applicable, the Publisher’s payment obligations to Next Millennium are not contingent upon and are independent from any payments owed to the Publisher.
 The Publisher shall make the payments required hereunder to Next Millennium regardless of whether any payments are due or outstanding to the Publisher.